Distribution & Proportions

 Design Tips

-1. Limit segments - Keep donut charts to 3-7 segments for clarity
+1. Limit segments - Keep doughnut charts to 3-7 segments for clarity

 2. Sort meaningfully - Order segments by size or importance